 We could begin this journey shifting through the rather questionable ‘evidence’ presented by pre-Vedic archaeological finds from the Indus Valley Civilisation and early Vedic texts, where we meet the long-haired sages and vrātyas who some claim, not without grounds, to be proto-yogis.
 Much scholarly research is now suggesting that the origins of the practices and concepts of yoga may have originated amongst the ascetic groups known as the śramaṇas, such as the Buddhists, Jains and Ājīvikas, although they didn’t actually use the term yoga.
 Our next hard evidence of yoga appears in the genre of texts known as the Upaniṣads where the first clear reference to yoga (in the Kaṭha Upaniṣad) defines it as firm restraint of the senses, a state in which one becomes completely undistracted by the outside world.
 Within the Bhagavad Gītā, we see yoga defined in a multitude of ways, including in this sense-withdrawal guise, but also as separation from suffering and also as ‘skill in action’ in the context of karma yoga.
-In Sāṃkhya and subsequently in the Yoga Sūtras the aim of yoga becomes the stilling of the fluctuations of the mind (rather a crude translation that doesn’t fully capture the nuances of the original Sanskrit) and the separation or isolation of our true self or puruṣa from the everyday material world of prakṛti, and explicitly not becoming ‘one with everything’ which is in fact a more Vedāntic, Tantric and New Age notion.
+In Sāṃkhya and subsequently in the Yoga Sūtras the aim of yoga becomes ‘the stilling of the fluctuations of the mind’ (admittedly a crude translation that doesn’t fully capture the nuances of the original Sanskrit) and the separation or isolation (kaivalya in Sanskrit) of our true self or puruṣa from the everyday material world of prakṛti, and explicitly not becoming ‘one with everything’ which is in fact a more Vedāntic, Tantric and New Age notion.